six0four/six0four.github.io/README.md

 export to .pdf process.

 Ctrl-Shift-R can be used for adding citations.
-A citation example is for the publication that we have referred to in our proposals where visiting the link below provides a page where a citation can be downloaded in the BibTex format.
+A citation example is for the publication that we have referred to in our proposals where visiting the DOI link below provides a page where a citation can be downloaded in the BibTex format.
 This .bib bibliography file can then be added to this file.
 Next the style .csl can be downloaded from https://www.zotero.org/styles/apa [@6894583] \<- this